Newsletter - CONSOB AND ITS ACTIVITIES

 - NEWS OF THE WEEK -

-Consob has ordered the black-out of 6 new websites offering financial services illegally.
+Consob ordered the blackout of 5 new websites which are offering financial services illegally.

 Below are the sites Consob has ordered to be blacked out:

-- Fintech Market (website www.fintechmarket.pro and its page cfd.fintechmarket.pro);
+- Shdlake Ltd (website https://crystalscapitals.com and its page https://platform.crystalscapitals.com);

 The measures adopted by Consob can be consulted on the website www.consob.it.